sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(submitFormData('/foo', { method: 'post', target: '_top' }))
 -->

 Here, `options` object is never used as a whole (for example, to pass it to another function), only to access separate properties in it.
-We could use destructuring to simplify this code:
+We could use destructuring to simplify the code:

 <!--
 const hiddenInput = (name, value) => {